 Our Lime Binder, Hemp-lime Render and Insulation products are manufactured in Sydney, Australia.
+We source our hemp from Australian farmers and processors.

 We are currently setting up a range of opportunities for early-stage investment.